I love that quote above because it rings so true.

 Anyway, it's a good idea to have notepads and pens nearby, even on your desk when you're working, so if anything comes to you (like a great idea for a new freebie or product) you can get it out of your head and on to paper.

-You can also use your phone for when you're out and about to jot things down!
+You can also use your phone when you're out and about to jot things down!

-Your mind is a lot clearer and focused when it doesn't have everything swimming round in it.
+Your mind is a lot clearer and more focused when it doesn't have everything swimming around in it.

 Productivity Tip #29 – Stop trying to be a perfectionist